 - VMware vCenter Server Linked Mode – Enables a common inventory view across multiple instances of VMware vCenter Server.

-- vCenter Server Appliance Migration Tool – A tool which allows migration from Windows-based vCenter into VMware vCSA.
+- vCenter Server Appliance Migration Tool – A tool that allows migration from Windows-based vCenter into VMware vCSA.
 Check out our post on it here.
 How to Migrate Windows Based vCenter to VCSA 6.5 [Lab] – Windows to Linux.

 As you can see, you'll get quite a lot more than within the “Foundation” edition, but as the foundation is meant to be for SMB, so single vCenter.
 You also won't need orchestrator or VCSA HA.

-With that said, you can check the official pricing, detailed features as well as documentation, at VMware Online shop:
+With that said, you can check the official pricing, detailed features as well as documentation, at the VMware Online shop: